-1. Introduction
+Introduction

 The Scottish Government places a strong emphasis on the role of Planning enforcement in delivering key policy objectives and maintaining public confidence in the Planning system.
 The Planning etc. (Scotland) Act 2006 introduced the requirement for Councils to produce enforcement charters, as a means of clarifying the purpose, powers and raising the overall profile of Planning enforcement.
-This charter, which was revised in 2022, explains what enforcement means, what the Council can and cannot do, the service standards and what happens at each stage of what can be a lengthy process.
+This charter explains what enforcement means, what the Council can and cannot do, the service standards and what happens at each stage of what can be a lengthy process.